 Students may elect for The American University of Rome to arrange housing on their behalf or may choose to make their own housing arrangements in private apartments.
 The American University of Rome takes great pride in providing students with safe, comfortable living environments.
 All students opting for university housing are provided with fully furnished apartments in areas surrounding the campus for a "full immersion" cultural experience.
-Each apent is typically shared by 5 or 6 students and includes the following amenities: PC computer, Wi-Fi, land-line phone, linens, towels, washing machine and a fully equipped kitchen.
+Most apartments have 2-3 bedrooms, lounge, kitchen and bathrooms.
+Bedrooms are typically double-occupancy with a few triple or single occupancy depending on the size of the room.
+Each apartment is equipped with basic furnishings and supplies, including one single bed per student, bed linens and towels, closet/clothing storage space, typical basic Italian cookware and kitchenware, a table and chairs and furnished sitting area.
+Desks are to be shared by all occupants.